-The Foundation Portfolio is part of the process of continuous reflection and improvement expected of the student in the Boston Architectural College.
+The Foundation Portfolio is part of the process of continuous reflection expected of the student in the Boston Architectural College.
 Advancement to Segment II of the student's degree program requires completion of required Foundation courses as indicated by program and successfully passing the Foundation Portfolio review.

 The Foundation Portfolio Review is intended to evaluate a student's readiness for advancement from the Foundation Segment to disciplinary study.
-Foundation Portfolios are uniquely assembled by students as a vehicle to reflect on their work in the Foundation curriculum.
+Foundation Portfolios are assembled by students during the Foundation Segment and is a reflection on their work in the curriculum.
 Reviewers of these portfolios will expect to see the work of the student's studio, design media, practice and technology courses amended and refined to respond to feedback received in these courses.
 Guidelines for the portfolio response will be covered in these courses.
-Students are expected to write reflectively about specific projects or assignments, and to write a summary essay, using writing skills learned in Critical Reading and Research (undergraduate level) or intro history course.
+Students are expected to skillfully and reflectively write about specific projects or assignments, and to write a reflective essay.

 Foundation Portfolios should be submitted for review at the end of the semester in which the student completes the required Foundation credits.

-Portfolio Reviews are held in December and May.
-The submittal date will follow the end of the semester, and will be published in the Academic Calendar.
+Portfolio Reviews are held in December and May and follows the end of the semester; date published in the Academic Calendar.
 Students should register for Portfolio Review when registering for the semester in which they anticipate completing Foundation.